s13rw81/equestrian-club-management-system/README.md

 This is the standard procedure for handling images across the database.
 We do not have access restriction on the images as of now.
-If restricting access to the images become a requirement necessary changes in the functions would be made to accommodate the functionalities.
+If restricting access to the images becomes a requirement, necessary changes in the functions will be made to accommodate the functionalities.

 ## Notes on Deployment